 Cultural Heritage & Civil Rights Law

-Greg Werkheiser’s mission is connecting the lessons of our past to the leadership of our future.
+Greg Werkheiser’s mission is to connect the lessons of our past with the leadership of our future.
 Only by leveraging wisdom gleaned from history and diverse cultures can we solve modern challenges and build a better society.

 Greg and his spouse and law partner Marion Forsyth Werkheiser have helped to establish cultural heritage law as a distinct field of practice.
-In 2010 the Werkheisers founded Cultural Heritage Partners, the world’s first and now preeminent law firm to dedicate itself wholly to matters involving cultural heritage preservation in all its forms.
+In 2010, the Werkheisers founded Cultural Heritage Partners, the world’s first and now preeminent law firm to dedicate itself wholly to matters involving cultural heritage preservation in all its forms.
 The firm operates on the principle that access to cultural heritage is a human right.
-CHP’s attorneys, archaeologists, Tribal specialists, and art scholars serve clients globally from offices in Washington, DC, New York City, NY, Richmond, VA, and London, UK.
+CHP’s attorneys, archaeologists, and Tribal specialists serve clients globally from offices in Richmond, VA, New York City, NY, and London, UK.

 CHP's Social Channels